ChrisMarshallNY/ITCB-master/README.md

 ## LET'S GET STARTED

-To begin, simply open the `00-StartingPoint.xcworkspace` alias in this directory, and follow the steps in the `README.md` file.
+To begin, simply open the `00-StartingPoint` directory, in this directory, open the `ITCB.xcworkspace` workspace with Xcode, and follow the steps in the `README.md` file.